dotnet/AspNetCore.Docs/CONTRIBUTING.md

 ## Internal links

-Internal links should use the `uid` of the target article with a xref link:
+Internal links should use the `uid` of the target article with an xref link:

 `[link_text](xref:uid_of_the_topic)`